codingforpleasure/customized-workspace/Ubuntu/useful-resources/flask.md

 Although Flask has a built-in web server, as we all know, it’s not suitable for production and needs to be put behind a real web server able to communicate with Flask through a **WSGI protocol**
 A common choice for that is **Gunicorn—a Python WSGI HTTP server**.

+* Gunicorn works by internally handing the calling of your flask code.
+This is done by having workers ready to handle the requests instead of the sequential one-at-a-time model that the default flask server provides

 The Web Server Gateway Interface (WSGI, pronounced whiskeyWIZ-ghee) is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python programming language.